|Prof. Laura Baudis (homepage)|

 Patricia has joined to our group in December 2017.
 She is one of the new postdocs of the Darwin Collaboration.
 She studied physics at the University of Granada where she also obtained her PhD.
 Her thesis was focused on the detection of ultra-high-energy cosmic rays with data of the Pierre Auger Observatory.
 Besides astroparticles, her main research interests are the experiments with very low background conditions, especially the ones dedicated to the searches of dark matter and neutrinos.
 In addition she is particularly interested on hardware development for TPCs.
 Outside work what she likes most is sharing time with her friends, but she also enjoys traveling around and attending to zumba lessons.

-Yanina started his PhD with the group in February 2018 as part of the Darwin collaboration.
-She completed her masters degree at the University of Buenos Aires, during which time she analyzed the charge and light production due to electronic recoils in a dual phase TPC with data collected during her master thesis in UZH.
+Yanina started her PhD with the group in February 2018 as part of the Darwin collaboration.
+She completed her masters degree at the University of Buenos Aires, during which time she analyzed the charge and light production due to electronic recoils in a dual phase TPC, with data collected during her master thesis in UZH.
 She is interested in rare event physics including neutrino and the prospects for dark matter detection.
 Her other academic interests are Computer Science and Information Theory.
-Besides physics she enjoys hiking and skiing in the Alps, music and literature.
+Besides physics she enjoys hiking and skiing, swimming, music and literature.

 Adam started his PhD with the group in September 2016 as part of the XENON collaboration.
 He completed his masters degree at the University of Cambridge, during which time he was worked with the NNPDF parton distribution function collaboration.
 He is particularly interested in rare events physics including neutrino and, of course, direct dark matter experiments.
 Besides physics he enjoys cycling and hiking and skiing in the Alps.